Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 This is a common sign of early pregnancy bought on by the changing hormones in your body.

-18. Increase in vaginal discharge
+18. Increase in Vaginal Discharge

 Your body’s way of cleaning the cervix is through a thick, milky, musky smelling discharge known as leukorrhea.